openshift-labs/lab-postgres-operator/workshop/content/exercises/05-using-postgres-in-an-app.md

 etherpad
 ```

-Congratulations - If you've found data in this table, your postgres db replication is working as expected!
+Congratulations - If you've found data in this table, your then db replication for etherpad is working as expected!

 ## Summary